jackrockfitt/matlab-engineering-projects/README.md

 # MATLAB Engineering Projects

 This repository contains three MATLAB projects developed as part of a university engineering course.
-Each task demonstrates a different technical focus, from structural analysis to parametric animation and simulation of physical systems.
+Each task demonstrates a different technical focus — from structural analysis to parametric animation and simulation of physical systems.
 The code is well-structured, fully commented, and written to reflect real-world engineering applications.

 ---